-- a) Students are obliged to comply with the current regulations on external placements established by the UPC. - b) They are obliged to carry out their individual training plan, to follow the instructions of the professional tutor at the collaborating entity and to be supervised by the academic tutor at the UPC. - c) They are obliged to maintain contact with the academic tutor at the UPC during the placement, to inform him or her of any incidents that may arise and to hand in any paperwork required of them, such as interim progress reports and the final report on the placement. - d) They are obliged to start the placement at the collaborating entity on the date agreed, observe the timetable foreseen in the individual training plan and respect the rules and health and safety regulations of the collaborating entity. - e) They are obliged to follow the individual training plan and diligently carry out the activities agreed therein with the collaborating entity. - f) They are obliged to write the final report on the placement and, if applicable, the interim report. - g) They are obliged to maintain the confidentiality of the collaborating entity's internal information and to observe professional secrecy regarding their activities during their time there and once this time is over. - h) They are obliged to respect the policies of the collaborating entity and safeguard the reputation of the university to which they belong at all times. - i) They are obliged to be covered by insurance under the terms established in the educational cooperation agreement. - j) The agreement will include a clause that exempts the UPC from any liability arising from the breach by the student of the obligations stipulated in the applicable regulations and the agreement itself. - k) They are obliged to meet any other obligations foreseen in the prevailing regulations and/or relevant educational cooperation agreements signed by the UPC (and by any entity entrusted by the UPC to handle the placement) and the collaborating entity.
+- a) Students are obliged to comply with the current regulations on external placements established by the UPC. - b) They are obliged to be aware of and to carry out their work plan and to follow the instructions of the professional tutor at the collaborating entity and to be supervised by the academic tutor at the UPC. - c) They are obliged to maintain contact with the academic tutor at the UPC during the placement and to inform them of any incidents that may arise and to hand in any paperwork required of them, such as interim progress reports and the final report on the placement. - d) They are obliged to start the placement at the collaborating entity on the date agreed, observe the timetable foreseen in the work plan and respect the rules and health and safety regulations of the collaborating entity. - e) They are obliged to follow the work plan and diligently carry out the activities agreed with the collaborating entity on the basis of the work plan.

+- f) They are obliged to write the final report on the placement and, if applicable, the interim report. - g) They are obliged to maintain the confidentiality of the collaborating entity's internal information and to observe professional secrecy regarding their activities during their time there and once this time is over. - h) They are obliged to respect the policies of the collaborating entity and safeguard the reputation of the university to which they belong at all times. - i) They are obliged to be covered by insurance under the terms established in the educational cooperation agreement. - j) The agreement will include a clause that exempts the UPC from any liability arising from the breach by the student of the obligations stipulated in the applicable regulations and the agreement itself. - k) They are obliged to meet any other obligations foreseen in the prevailing regulations and/or relevant educational cooperation agreements signed by the UPC (and by any entity entrusted by the UPC to handle the placement) and the collaborating entity.